Skip to main content

 Can You Reduce Your Lottery Tax Bill?

 • Charitable giving: Donating to qualified charities can offset some taxable income.
-The IRS allows charitable deductions up to 60% of adjusted gross income for cash donations to public charities under IRC section 170(b)(1)(A).
+The IRS allows charitable deductions up to 60% of adjusted gross income for cash donations to public charities under IRC section 170(b)(1)(A) (opens in a new tab).

 • Choosing the annuity: Spreading income over 30 years is itself a tax management strategy.
 While each annual payment may still land in the top bracket for large jackpots, it provides more time for tax planning each year.